mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/getinfo.md

 ##getpwuid
 This system call retrieves information on a user.

-Here is an example of calling `getpwuid` in order to print the username of a file's owner:
+Say we want to use `getpwuid` in order to retrieve the username of a file's owner.
+Here is the beginning code segment to an example of that:
 ```
 struct stat s1;